F-said/ds_aep_package/week_1/10_15/sprint1.md

 * https://www.kaggle.com/datasets
 * https://datasetsearch.research.google.com/

-Sometimes, you will have to implement your own data-collection algorithm to create your defined dataset.
-This could either come in the form of a web-scraper, or through a pdf-processer.

 There are also datasets that are readily available for you to use, just ask your staff for access:
 * honeypot cyber-intrusion data
 * anonymized educational data

+Sometimes, you will have to implement your own data-collection algorithm to create your defined dataset.
+This could either come in the form of a web-scraper, or through a pdf-processer.
+Using the *market sentiment* example project from above, your method of data-collection will entail querying the [GraphQL](https://thegraph.com/docs/en/querying/graphql-api/#time-travel-queries) API to pull data.

 ## Tech-Stack

 You will also identify the tools you need to complete your project.
+In a bulleted list, identify the tool you will need and the purpose of each tool.
+You should also identify the "sub-packages" that you will need for each tool.

+Again, using the market sentiment example project, a bulleted list of tools might include:

+* Python: Programming language to handle data flow & interface
+    * Streamlit: A dashboard tool to build interactive visualizations
+    * GraphQL: API to interface with Polymarket data
+    * Pandas: Package for data manipulation
+* Git: Version-control tool to push code
+* Excel: Sheet software for simple data exploration

 ## Risks

-Be sure to also outline what types of risks your project could hit
+Next, you will outline the possible risks that might prevent you from completing your project.
+These risks should encapsulate all possible problems, including those that relate to limited resources (i.e. paid datasets), or even limited person-hours.

+Using our example project, risks that could prevent us from completing our market sentiment analysis include:

+1. Time to learn new GraphQL API is not sufficient for data pulling
+2. Polymarket API requires paid subscription
+3. Streamlit server memory limits are not sufficient for project
+4. Market sentiment is too varied for conclusive findings
+5. Many different betting markets on Polymarket, scope is not well defined

+Of course, we cannot predict all possible risks that come with our project.
+However, by using our knowledge of previously completed projects, we can at least prepare for the most common ones.

 ## Solutions

-For each risk, outline a solution
+The reason that we list our risks is so that we can ideate next actions and frameworks that will help us avoid these issues.
+For each risk that you've listed, follow up with a possible solution that mostly or completely negates this risk.
+Feel free to get creative and utilize project management patterns that you've used in the past!

+Using the above list of risks, some possible solutions include:

+1. Utilize ChatGPT to design an initial GraphQL template to pull code.
+2. Explore free/trial API services.
+Or alternatively, use `selenium` and `bs4` to scrape your own data.
+3. Limit data to under 1gb.
+4. Select a specific scope before beginning your analysis, and present findings even if not conclusive (no [p-hacking](https://scienceinthenewsroom.org/resources/statistical-p-hacking-explained/#:~:text=This%20is%20a%20technique%20known,is%20no%20real%20underlying%20effect.)!)
+5. Related to above problem, select specific scope before beginning analysis.

 ## Schedule

+Below will be the schedule that our AEP follows.

 1. Sprint 1 10/18: Project selection & planning
 2. Sprint 2 10/25: Technical analysis or pipelining complete.